-AWS cloud practitioner notes, my personal path towards the CLF-C01 based on three pillars - official material, online course and self test
+AWS cloud practitioner notes, my path towards the CLF-C02 based on three pillars - official material, online course and self-test

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-This post aims to expose the path I took to take the AWS cloud practitioner certification (CLF-C01).
-This post was inspired by [1] and some of the resources I am going to share here were taken from his post, in addition to that, I am going to share my own notes, based on the free official training [2] that AWS offers and how I built my study plan to conquer the exam.
+This post aims to expose the path I took to take the AWS cloud practitioner certification (CLF-C02).
+This post was inspired by Gaurav Venkatraman [1] and some of the resources I am going to share here were taken from his post, in addition to that, I am going to share my notes, based on the free official training [2] that AWS offers and how I built my study plan to conquer the exam.

-Before taking the exam, note that the CCP (Certified Cloud Practitioner - CLF-C01) exam is the first certification in the AWS list, as such, if you have some experience with AWS it should be no problem to complete it.
+Before taking the exam, note that the CCP (Certified Cloud Practitioner - CLF-C02) exam is the first certification in the AWS list, as such, if you have some experience with AWS it should be no problem to complete it.
 Therefore, the material needed for this certification depicts the conventions used by AWS and its pricing model, which is not common for developers or hands-on people to know (usually those terms are known by more seniors).
-If that is your case, I would recommend to focus more on the terminology and what each service does, its pricing range and for which workload it’s recommended.
-[3] is the place to have an overview of aws services.
+If that is your case, I would recommend focusing more on the terminology and what each service does, its pricing range and for which workload it’s recommended.
+The AWS white paper [3] is the place to have an overview of AWS services.

 Long history short

 Before going any further the following list is a collection of each topic covered by the certification.
-Those are based on my own notes from different resources, but mainly from the AWS free course.
+Those are based on my notes from different resources, but mainly from the AWS free course.
 Feel free, to go over the ones you are most interested in.
-In my opinion, the order in which they are presented are not relevant, still, it gives a path for those that have no experience with AWS.
+In my opinion, the order in which they are presented is not relevant, still, it gives a path for those who have no experience with AWS.

 - Module 1 and 2 - EC2